code34/bus_message_exchange.Altis/Readme.txt

 	along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 	*/

-	Create dynamic civilian life in towns
+	Create a main bus message between clients & server

 	Usage:
-		put the directory EBM in your mission directory put this code into your mission init.sqf
+		put the directory BEM in your mission directory put this code into your mission init.sqf
 		[] execVM "BME\init.sqf";